1ndoryu/SwordPHP/README.md

 ### ⚙️ 1.
 System Endpoints

 Endpoints for installing and resetting the database.
-Intended for development and testing environments.
+Intended for development and testing environments. **Disabled in production.**

 #### **`POST /system/install`**